jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 **Tutorial for Ubuntu is now here**

-Thanks to am3yrus we have a tutotial for ubuntu lovers: [(http://am3yrus.over-blog.com/)]
+Thanks to am3yrus we have a tutorial for ubuntu lovers: [(http://am3yrus.over-blog.com/)]

-If you go for the above tutotial then there is no need to follow any instructions below.
+If you go for the above tutorial then there is no need to follow any instructions below.